pioneertrack/django-jobsite-mvp/README.md

 `bower install`

-to fully setup assets environment
+to fully set up assets environment.

+You may need to run the `elasticsearch` command while running the server in order to fully avoid any errors on the local server.